joshhalley/LTRENT-2527-CLEUR-2023/Task 2 Swagger/Task2.md

  /device/control/summary
 ![postman](/images/sw4.png)

-Click Try it out, this time taking a device id from the previous output and entering it into the dialog box, follow this by clicking the button.
+Click Try it out, this time taking a device id from a device with an RFC1918 (private) IP Address, from the previous output and entering it into the dialog box, follow this by clicking the button.

 ![postman](/images/sw5.png)